Digital Giving

 Contactless Giving

-Contactless giving is becoming more common throughout our day-to-day lives, and churches can use this technology as well by having donation terminals in their buildings which people can use with their debit or credit cards.
+Contactless giving is now common throughout our day-to-day lives, and churches can use this technology as well by having donation terminals in their buildings which people can use with their phones, debit and credit cards.

-• Fewer people are using cash (and cards are more COVID safe) so contactless giving provides a safe and easy way to donate to churches.
+• Fewer people are using cash, so contactless giving provides a safe and easy way to donate to churches.

 • Donations of £30 and under are eligible for Gift Aid claims under the Gift Aid Small Donation Scheme (GASDS) just like cash donations.